For medical school admissions, which letters of recommendation, from undergrad to masters, would be most effective?

 This is a great opportunity:

-When someone is reviewing your application they are looking for enough evidence that you should be invited for an interview.
+When someone is reviewing your application they are looking for enough evidence that you should be invited for a medical school interview.

 It gets better: